Monica Ashour, MTS, M Hum

 Sheryl Collmer, MTS

-Director of Outreach, Trained TOBET Speaker
+Accountant, Trained TOBET Speaker

 Sheryl Collmer comes to us from California where she planned and taught a variety of adult education series, as well as programs for teens.
 Her topics have included apologetics, the role of the laity, the Jewish roots of Catholicism and the theology of the body.
 Sheryl has taught Scripture and Catholic morality to teens in both high school and youth group settings, and led her parish youth group to World Youth Day in Madrid, Spain in 2011.
 She is an active Toastmaster, a published author and an endurance athlete.
 Sheryl holds a Master’s in Theological Studies from the University of Dallas IRPS.